PSA TAPE GLOSSARY

-A web of sheet material used as a protective liner, which covers the adhesive side of the tape.
+- RELEASE LINER A web of sheet material used as a protective liner, which covers the adhesive side of the tape.
 It is removed prior to application.
-It is most frequently found on double- sided tapes and label stocks.
+It is most frequently found on double- sided tapes and

-The time required, under specified test conditions (surface area, weight load), to slide a standard area of pressure sensitive tape from a standard flat surface in a direction parallel to the surface.
+- SHEAR ADHESION The time required, under specified test conditions (surface area, weight load), to slide a standard area of pressure sensitive tape from a standard flat surface in a direction parallel

 - SLIP SHEET OR INTERLINER – See RELEASE LINER